 Which should you use?

 I hope this helps you to compare and decide between Integrated vs Dedicated Graphics Card which one is suitable for you.
-Stil have any query, suggestion feel free to discuss in comments below.
-Also, Read How to Change the System Language in Windows 10 Fall Creators Update.
+Still has any query, suggestion feel free to discuss in comments below.
+Also, Read How to Change the System Language in Windows 10 May 2021 Update.